 Read about the seven elements of a highly creative work environment.

-Starting and ending your creative team meetings on schedule not only demonstrates good time management and respect for attendees, it focuses your time together and makes for a more productive gathering.
+Another step in the process of learning how to run a meeting effectively is to improve your time management skills.
+Starting and ending your creative team meetings on schedule demonstrates respect for attendees’ valuable time and makes for a more productive gathering.
 While a little side chatter is normal, don’t be afraid to tactfully rein in tangential conversations if they’re eating up valuable minutes.